Paul Chan Mo-po: Singapore

 In September 2022, the Global Financial Centres Index ranked Hong Kong in 4th place from its previous 3rd place, with Singapore taking 3rd place.
 On 10 October 2022, Chan defended Hong Kong, and said "But if you look at the content closely, Hong Kong's total score has actually increased by ten," but did not address Singapore's score increasing by 14 points.
 Chan criticized people who compared Singapore with Hong Kong, saying that those discussions "often relied on vague impressions".

 In contrast, in October 2022, former government official Anthony Cheung Bing-leung pointed out how Singapore outperformed Hong Kong, saying that "With the fear of being criticized as "lying flat," Hong Kong lost the initiative in the competition with Singapore for full recovery" from COVID-19.

 In March 2023, Chan said that Hong Kong was more fun than Singapore, and that "We are way more fun.
 We have natural mountains and tourists can also cross the border to the mainland."

+In July 2024, Chan said that "When you contrast Hong Kong with Singapore, in terms of freedom, here is much better."